 Even after the establishment of Communist rule in the Balkans in the years that followed World War II, authorities tolerated Muslim religious observance and institutions.
 This toleration extended to Islamic schools, which were allowed to continue to operate, but only as a replacement for the compulsory state educational system.

 What are their needs?

-The Bible and the Jesus film have already been translated into the language of the Turks, and some Christian broadcasts are also available.
+The Bible and the Jesus film have already been translated into the language of the Turks.
 However, only a small number of Greek Rumelian Turks are known to have become Christians.
 Prayer is the key to reaching them with the Good News of salvation.

 * Ask the Lord of the harvest to send forth laborers into Greece to work among Rumelian Turks.

 * Pray for the effectiveness of the Jesus film among Rumelian Turks.

 * Ask God to anoint the Gospel as it goes forth via radio in their area.